hacktivist123/React-Component-lifecycle/README.md

 # React-Component-lifecycle
-Demo code for my talk at react summit 2018 on optimizing react component life cycle methods
+Demo code for my talk at react summit 2018 on Optimizing React Component Life Cycle Methods
-<br>Find link in the Websites bar above
+<br>Find Link in the Websites Bar Above